-According to a recent survey from the National Retail Federation, Americans plan on spending an average of $1,048 this holiday season for "must-haves" like decorations, candy, and gifts—and this figure is up about 4 percent from 2018.
 There’s no way around it: The holidays are a major money drain.
-But there are ways to get the cash flow under control; in fact, a surprising amount of yuletide overspending is self-inflicted.
+According to a recent survey from the National Retail Federation, Americans plan on spending an average of $997.79 this holiday season on gifts, decorations, and food.
+While predicted spending is down slightly from 2019, saving money is a priority for many people this year due to the pandemic.
+Fortunately, there are ways to get the cash flow under control; in fact, a surprising amount of yuletide overspending is self-inflicted.
 Here are 15 ways Americans waste money over the holidays, along with some tips to help chronic overspenders reform their wayward ways.

 Waiting Until the Last Minute

 You may start the season with the best of intentions, determined to get all your Christmas shopping done before Halloween.
 But then suddenly it's the middle of December and you have done nothing, so you make a desperate dash for the stores.
 This is a horrible mistake: When you wait until the last minute for your holiday purchases, not only do prices creep up, but you also lose your chance to shop around for the best deals, and as a result you overspend.